 - initiating UE Parameters Update via UDM Control Plane Procedure as defined in clause 4.20.

-UDM can also use the Nudm_SDM_Notification service operation to update the Steering of Roaming information stored in the UE via the AMF (i.e. a list of preferred PLMN/access technology combinations or HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed).
+UDM can also use the Nudm_SDM_Notification service operation to update the Steering of Roaming information stored in the UE via the AMF (refer to clause 5.2.3.3.1).
 UDM can include an indication for the UE to send an acknowledgement of the reception of this information.
 The AMF provides the acknowledgement sent from the UE to UDM using the Nudm_SDM_Info service operation.
 For more details regarding the handling of Steering of Roaming information refer to TS 23.122 [22].

 When the subscribed S-NSSAIs change, UDM provides a Network Slicing Subscription Change Indication to the UE via the AMF.
 Once the AMF updates the UE and obtains an acknowledgment from the UE, the AMF informs the UDM that the UE received the Network Slicing Subscription Change Indication using the Nudm_SDM_Info service operation.